OpenSourceProtogenCollection/flexOS/README.md

 RasPi: Main coding done, just waiting on additional microcontrollers to test multiple ttyUSBs.

+Android app: SSH functioning, looking at implementing an add button for custom scripts

 Suit:

-- Materials: Fur ordered, waiting on quote for thermoforming plastic, waiting on 3D model commission before ordering from Kaiborg
+- Materials: Fur ordered, searching for thermoforming plastic, waiting on 3D model commission before ordering from Kaiborg

 - Assembly: DTD assembled.
 Feetpaws foamed, might still tweak some stuff on them.

-Wiki: Should be up-to-date.
+Wiki: Will be updated with info on the Android app once more progress is made.

 # Requirements
 ## Hardware